 Monte Cristi is the Dominican Republic’s most northwestern province, bordering Haiti, and about 3 hours’ drive from Puerto Plata or 2 hours from Santiago.
 It’s uniquely located in a topography that offers clear emerald green beaches, natural swimming pools surrounded by mangroves, vibrant wildlife, uninhabited little islands (keys/cayos), and arid desert-like mountains.
-This more virginal and not-so-trotted region also boasts some of the earliest and most impactful colonial history in Latin America: from being one of the first colonial cities to having critical ties with Cuba’s independence thanks to Maximo Gomez.
+This more virginal and not-so-trotted region also boasts some of the earliest and most impactful colonial history in Latin America: such as being one of the first colonial cities to having critical ties with Cuba’s independence thanks to Maximo Gomez.

-Today, I can confidently say that Monte Cristi is one of the most underrated and best places in the Dominican Republic to explore.
-If you are considering the idea of whether Monte Cristi is worth visiting, I hope this list of the best things to see and do will convince you to go!
+Today, I can confidently say that Monte Cristi is one of the most underrated hidden gems and best places in the Dominican Republic to explore.
+So if you are considering whether Monte Cristi is worth visiting, I hope this list of the best things to see and do in Monte Cristi will convince you to go!

 1) El Morro/Playa El Morro (“El Morro Beach”)

 This iconic view is probably what you get when you google Monte Cristi.
 And it not only lives up to but surpasses the expectations of the images you see online.
-Tall limestone mountainous cliffs surround the golden shores of El Morro beach.
-There are at least three hikes you can do here for beautiful views from above or you can just walk down to the beach to see the views from below.
-Both are stunning.
-At night you can also get some mesmerizing views of the night sky.
-Perfect for astrophotographers.
-The paths here are rocky so bring proper shoes if you don’t have strong ankles.
+Tall limestone mountainous cliffs surround the golden shores of El Morro Beach.
+The unique views here make El Morro one of my favorite beaches in the Dominican Republic.

 2) Isla Cabra (“Goat Island”) / Playa Paraiso (“Paradise Beach”)